Guess Who?: Gameplay

 The player will then eliminate candidates (based on the opponent's response) by flipping those images down until only one is left.
 Well-crafted questions allow players to eliminate one or more possible cards.

 Editions

-Special editions which have different faces have been released, including Star Wars, Marvel Comics and Disney.
+Special editions which have different faces have been released, including Star Wars (released 2008 with 24 characters, and 2014 with 15 characters), Batman (released 2019), Animal Crossing (2019), Marvel Comics (released 2022, 24 characters), Super Mario (2022), Disney, Mr. Men, Peppa Pig and The Simpsons.
 There are smaller, "travel" editions that have only 20 different faces.
 In 2008 and 2010, extra and mix and match games were released.
-A computer game based on the series was released in 1999 by Hasbro Interactive.
+A computer game based on the series was released in 1999 by Hasbro Interactive/Infogrames.
+Also in 1999, a Scratchcard version of the game was released.

 Advertising

 In the United States, advertisements for the board game often showed the characters on the cards coming to life and making witty comments to each other.
 This caused later editions of such ads to carry the spoken disclaimer line "game cards do not actually talk" to meet Federal Trade Commission advertising guidelines requiring full disclosure of toy features unable to be replicated with the actual product.